willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 You are probably on an enterprise managed network and your organization is using Windows Server Update Services (WSUS) or has other policies that may block the download.
 Contact your organization's IT department or system administrator to [enable Windows Mixed Reality](https://docs.microsoft.com/windows/application-management/manage-windows-mixed-reality#enable).

-### "We couldn't download the mixed reality software"
+### "We couldn't download the mixed reality software" or "Hang tight while we do some downloading" page

-**Are you connected to the internet?**
-Your PC must be connected to the internet to download Windows Mixed Reality.
-1. Check your network status at:  **Settings > Network & Internet > Status**
-2. If you are unable to connect to the internet go [here](https://support.microsoft.com/en-us/help/10741/windows-10-fix-network-connection-issues) for help.
+* Your PC must be connected to the internet to download Windows Mixed Reality.
+Check your network status at:  **Settings > Network & Internet > Status**.
+If you are unable to connect to the internet go [here](https://support.microsoft.com/en-us/help/10741/windows-10-fix-network-connection-issues) for help.

-**Are you on a Metered Network?**
-[Metered networks](https://support.microsoft.com/en-us/help/17452/windows-metered-internet-connections-faq) can limit how much you download.
+* [Metered networks](https://support.microsoft.com/en-us/help/17452/windows-metered-internet-connections-faq) can limit how much you download.
 Make sure your internet is not set as a Metered Connection by going to: **Settings > Network & Internet > Status > Change connection properties > Set as metered connection > Off**.

-**Do you have pending updates?**
-Sometimes a pending update can block the Mixed Reality Software download.
-To check, try this:
+* Sometimes a pending update can block the Mixed Reality Software download.
+To check if you have pending updates:
-1. Make sure you don’t have any pending update by running **Settings > Windows Update > Check for Update**.
+1. Run **Settings > Windows Update > Check for Update**.
 2. Make sure you have Windows Update enabled.
 3. Restart your PC and try again.
 4. If you get an error with Windows Update when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors) for help.

-**Did you recently install an update?**
+* If you recently installed an update, it can cause problems.
 We don’t recommend that you remove any installed updates, especially any security updates which are critical to keeping your PC safe.
-However, sometimes an update can cause problems and removing the most recent update can help determine the source of the problem.
+However, sometimes removing the most recent update can help determine the source of the problem.
 To do this:
 1. Go to **Settings > Update & Security > View Installed Update History > Uninstall Updates**
 2. Click on last update installed and then click **Uninstall**.
 3. When prompted "Are you sure you want to uninstall this update?" click **Yes**.
 If you get an error with Windows Update when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors) for help.